CrispStrobe/sort_files/README.md

 # Document Sorting Script

-This Python script organizes various document types in a given directory by parsing their content.
+This Python script invokes a local [ollama](https://github.com/ollama/ollama) instance to organize various document types in a given directory by parsing their content.
 It moves each file into a directory named after the first author (formatted as "Lastname Surname") and renames the file in the format "year title.extension".

 ## Features